-Minimally invasive subcutaneous sensors which sample interstitial glucose at regular intervals (e.g., every 5-15 min) There are three categories of CGMs:
+Minimally invasive subcutaneous sensors which sample interstitial glucose at regular intervals (e.g., every 5-15 min).
+There are three categories of CGMs:

-(a) Retrospective CGM
+(a) Retrospective CGM Glucose levels are not visible

 Glucose levels are not visible while the device is worn.
 Instead, a report is generated for evaluation after the CGM is removed